 Twilight Everglades Tour

 Meet at the Visitor Center for a guided twilight tour of the Everglades.
 Wear long-sleeved shirt, long pants, good walking shoes with closed toes and heels, and bring a jacket, water, a good flashlight and bug spray.
 You might also like to bring a hat.
-Must be 18 years or older because it is still alligator mating season!
+Must be 18 years or older.

 RESERVATIONS REQUIRED.
 Call the Visitor Center at 561-734-8303.